Increasing Depth of Neural Networks for Life-long Learning: Experimental evaluation

 \subsection{Baselines}

-We chose several commonly used baselines in our experiments. \begin{itemize} \item As a higher bound of performance for convolutional models, we used separate models trained on different tasks for Permuted MNIST and models trained with data from all tasks seen so far for CIFAR100. \item Experience Replay (ER) - a method that creates buffers with samples from previous tasks. \item A-GEM - a more advanced version of replay. \item PNN is the most similar method to ours that expands the network with each task. \item EWC - the regularization-based method. \item LwF - the method that uses pseudo labels generated by heads for previous tasks. \end{itemize}
+The proposed method is based on architecture expansion and should be primarily compared to other existing methods in this group.
+However, to thoroughly evaluate the proposed method, we choose several commonly used methods that represent each group of continual learning methods introduced in related works: \begin{itemize} \item An upper bound of possible performance with ResNet model.
+We use models trained with cumulative datasets, encompassing data from all tasks seen so far. \item Experience Replay (ER) \cite{DBLP:journals/corr/abs-1902-10486} - a method that creates buffers with samples from previous tasks. \item A-GEM \cite{DBLP:journals/corr/abs-1812-00420} - a more advanced version of replay, created for online continual learning.
+It utilizes gradient projections to limit performance degradation on previous tasks. \item PNN \cite{DBLP:journals/corr/RusuRDSKKPH16} is the most similar method to ours, expanding the overall network structure with a new backbone for each task. \item EWC \cite{DBLP:journals/corr/KirkpatrickPRVD16} - the regularization-based method. \item LwF \cite{DBLP:journals/corr/LiH16e} - a method that uses pseudo labels generated by classification heads for previous tasks. \item HAT \cite{DBLP:journals/corr/abs-1801-01423} - a method that learns attention masks for weights and prevents updates for weights already used in previous tasks. \item CAT \cite{10.5555/3495724.3497277} - a method based on HAT that utilizes the shared parameters in the form of a knowledge base modified based on learnable task embeddings and dot-product attention for using learned weights for previous tasks. \end{itemize}